 Two goals of any hedging or cash contracting strategy should be 1) to protect from downward price moves, and 2) allow for upward pricing opportunities.
 There are a number of ways to achieve both of these goals using cotton futures and options contracts.
 The chart below outlines different ways of doing the same thing:

 A first example in the chart involves implementing a price floor using a cash forward contract to set the price floor and eliminate basis risk.
 If such contracts are combined with at-the-money call options, then the call option (or a cheaper call spread) allows for upside price potential.
-During the first quarter of 2017 there quite a bit of forward contracting in West Texas, on relatively good basis terms.
+During the first quarter of 2018 there have been forward contract offerings in West Texas on relatively good basis terms.
 This include APH-based acre contracts, which are particularly useful in riskier dryland settings.
-These contracts allowed growers in 2017 to fix cash prices at or above 70 cents per pound.
+These contracts would allow growers in 2018 to fix cash prices at or above 70 cents per pound.
 It should still be noted that forward cash contracts may impose production risk, quality risk, counter-party risk, and/or legal risk on growers, as discussed here.
 So always read the fine print, and perhaps spend a few hundred dollars to let a lawyer read the fine print.

 A similar strategy to the put option strategy is to sell a futures contract and buy an at-the-money call option (the third example in the chart above).
 Both of this and the put option strategy assume that growers would have cotton bales to sell in the harvest-time cash market (that is what gives you the upside potential).
 Many growers (especially dryland growers) face too much production risk to assume a crop at harvest time.
 In that case, the two hedging strategies described above could be applied covering a level of production at or just below the grower’s APH yield*Revenue Policy coverage level.
 (Click here for more crop/revenue insurance considerations.)
 Both of these strategies still face basis risk.